RubyQianru/mui-demo/README.md

 - field: Are mapped to key of the row object.
 - headerName: Column title.
-- type: Boolean type is rendered in √ | × format.
-Action type allows you to insert any icons (e.g. Edit button).
+- type: Boolean type is rendered in ☑️ | ✖️ format.
+Action type allows you to insert any icons (e.g. ✍️Edit button).
 - sortable(true | false): Use sortable attribute to define whether data field is sortable on click.
 - editable(true | false): Use editable attribute to define whether data field is editable on click.
 [Editing](https://mui.com/x/react-data-grid/editing/)
 - renderCell: User renderCell attribute for rendering React component within cells.
 Same as Ant Design render attribute.
 If the React component consists of multiply lines, please do create a seperate function.
 Example: renderProgress.